Psykotikism/Mutant_Tanks/INFORMATION.md

 > This file contains everything you need to know about each ability/setting.
 Use this guide to learn about every setting/feature available before asking about it or reporting an issue.
 The original config format will be used for examples.

 - Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.
 - Maximum Tank health: 1,000,000 (Increase/decrease the value in the `mutant_tanks.inc` file on lines 86-87 and recompile all the plugins, but expect potential bugs with higher values.)
+[Default: 65,535]
 - Maximum types: 500 (Increase/decrease the value in the `mutant_tanks.inc` file on line 85 and recompile all the plugins, but expect potential server lag with higher values.)
 - Most of the settings below can be overridden for each player.